 5-2.
 The enemy may defend the approaches to subterranean systems with a defense in depth of fighting positions, mines, ambushes, or snipers.
 Soldiers must first fight and win the surface battle before preparing to enter an underground facility or other subterranean space.
 Soldiers should use observation, reconnaissance, and when possible, information obtained by local inhabitants to develop a clear understanding of any preparations and defenses the enemy may have established.
-The patrol should locate other entrances and exits prior to enter an identified alternate breaching point if required but should avoid entering the underground facility from multiple locations to avoid potential for fratricide.
+The patrol should locate other entrances and exits prior to entering a subterranean system, covering potential enemy escape routes.
+The clearing force should be prepared to enter an identified alternate breaching point if required but should avoid entering the underground facility from multiple locations to avoid potential for fratricide.
 The assault and clearing forces must maintain a 360-degree security posture as they approach the entrance to the underground facility.